esa-tu-darmstadt/RT-LIFE/README.md

 | Tapasco Host | <--- 1 ---> | [SecurityMonitor <--- 2 ---> RISC-V Core] |
 |--|--|--|

 The [TaPaSCo](https://git.esa.informatik.tu-darmstadt.de/tapasco/tapasco) framework is used for rapid prototyping.
-A dummy security monitor is packet together with the RISC-V inside a TaPaSCo-PE.
+A dummy security monitor is packed together with the chosen RISC-V core inside a TaPaSCo-PE.
 In the following, we differentiate between PE-external (1) and PE-internal (2) signals: